NBChub/snakemake-UmetaFlow/README.md

 5) Re-quantification: Re-quantify all raw files to avoid missing values resulted by the pre-processing workflow for statistical analysis and data exploration.

-6) Annotate the feature matrix with formula and structural predictions.
+6) Annotate the feature matrix with formula and structural predictions (optionally also with MSMS library annotations from GNPS).

 ![dag](/images/MetabolomicsFlow.svg)